Configure a Linux Python app for Azure App Service

 2. Review your deployment process, check the deployment logs, correct any errors, and redeploy the app.

 • Refresh the browser, especially if you're using the lowest pricing tiers in your App Service plan.
-The app might take longer to start up when you use free tiers, for example, and becomes responsive after you refresh the browser.
+The app might take longer to start up when you use free tiers, for example, and become responsive after you refresh the browser.

-• Examine the app log stream for any error messages.
+• Examine the app log stream for error messages.
 The logs will show any errors in the app code.

 Could not find setup.py or requirements.txt

-• The log stream shows "Could not find setup.py or requirements.txt; Not running pip install.": The Oryx build process failed to find your requirements.txt file.
+• The log stream shows "Could not find setup.py or requirements.txt; Not running pip install."
+The Oryx build process failed to find your requirements.txt file.

 • Connect to the web app's container via SSH and verify that requirements.txt is named correctly and exists directly under site/wwwroot.
 If it doesn't exist, make sure the file exists in your repository and is included in your deployment.
 If it exists in a separate folder, move it to the root.